edgio-docs/edgio-docs/guides/applications/v7/security/getting_started.md

 ### Data Gathering {/*data-gathering*/}

-After your Security App configuration has been implemented, time needs to pass to allow {{ PRODUCT_SECURITY }} to gather sufficient data from which trends may be detected.
-Wait a reasonable amount of time (e.g., 24 hours) after setting up a Security App configuration before performing data analysis.
+After your Security Application configuration has been implemented, time needs to pass to allow {{ PRODUCT_SECURITY }} to gather sufficient data from which trends may be detected.
+Wait a reasonable amount of time (e.g., 24 hours) after setting up a Security Application configuration before performing data analysis.

 ### Identify Trends {/*identify-trends*/}